 Dry the saffron

 If you have purchased fresh saffron threads, the first step in storing them is to dry them out.
-The drying process is a simple one: put the saffron threads between paper towels and place them in a warm, dry location.
+The drying process is simple: put the saffron threads between paper towels and place them in a warm, dry location.
 After about a week, move the threads to a container.

 Use the right c